rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 500 px
    :align: center

-Such a performance tableau may be stored and re-accessed in the XMCDA2 encoded format:
+Such a performance tableau may be stored and re-accessed in the XMCDA2 encoded format.

     >>> t.saveXMCDA2('temp')
     *----- saving performance tableau in XMCDA 2.0 format  -------------*
     File: temp.xml saved !